Natural Health News — What does risk look like?

 In fact it’s very difficult to quantify, especially when comparing natural versus mainstream healthcare.

-Now, with the help of funding from Neal’s Yard Remedies, the UK-based, international campaign group, Alliance for Natural Health International, has published an elegant infographic that shows where food supplements and herbal remedies sit in the continuum of risk of death related to a range of everyday activities in the UK.
+Now, the international campaign group, Alliance for Natural Health International in collaboration with Neal’s Yard Remedies, the UK-based natural beauty adn health company, has published an elegant infographic that shows where food supplements and herbal remedies sit in the continuum of risk of death related to a range of everyday activities in the UK.

 In spite of the irrational and more or less continual natural healthcare bashing that goes on in the mainstream media, both food supplements and herbal remedies come out in the ‘supersafe’ category of individual risk – meaning risk of death from their consumption is less than 1 in 10 million.

 The chart’s figures are startling.
 When compared with the risk of taking food supplements, for example, an individual is around 900 times more likely to die from food poisoning, 1,700 times more likely to die from a bicycling accident and nearly 300,000 times more likely to die from a preventable medical injury during a spell in a UK hospital (and the risk of dying in hospital is nearly identical to that of death to active military service in Iraq or Afghanistan!)

 In addition, adverse reactions to pharmaceutical drugs are 62,000 times more likely to kill a UK citizen than taking food supplement, and 7,750 times more likely than herbal remedies.

 These data, collated by Ron Law, an independent New Zealand-based risk management consultant, are laid out in two formats – an easy to understand bubble chart (see below) and a more traditional bar chart.

 Shining a light